Skip to main content

 Massachusetts was the first state to enshrine provisions for utility TEN pilots in law.

-2021: S.2995 An Act Creating A Next-Generation Roadmap for Massachusetts Climate Policy was the first law in the nation to allow gas utility companies to pilot networked geothermal.
+Image1 2021: S.2995, An Act Creating A Next-Generation Roadmap for Massachusetts Climate Policy, was the first law in the nation to allow gas utility companies to pilot geothermal networks.

-2022: H.5060 An Act Driving Clean Energy and Offshore Wind adds provisions specifying that networked geothermal pilots can be paid for with funds from their pipe replacement program, the Gas System Enhancement Plan.
+Image1 2022: H.5060, An Act Driving Clean Energy and Offshore Wind, added provisions specifying that TEN pilots can be paid for with funds from the state’s pipe replacement program, known as the Gas System Enhancement Plan (which our friends at HEET explain well here).

 Minnesota

-2021: 216b.2427 Natural Gas Innovation Act encourages gas utilities to propose “innovation plans” that consider alternatives to gas, including electrification, district thermal energy, carbon capture and storage, hydrogen, RNG, and others.
-Mandates that gas companies with more than 800,000 customers include a district energy pilot in their innovation plans.
+Image1 2021: 216b.2427, the Natural Gas Innovation Act, encouraged gas utilities to propose “innovation plans” that consider alternatives to gas, including electrification, district thermal energy, carbon capture and storage, hydrogen, RNG, and others.
+It mandated that gas companies with more than 800,000 customers include a district energy pilot in their innovation plans.

-2024: SF3887 / HF 3911, the omnibus environment and natural resources bill, granted the Pollution Control Agency the power to encourage the recovery of waste heat from wastewater treatment, which can make wastewater a useful source of thermal energy for TENs.
+Image1 2024: SF3887 / HF 3911, the omnibus environment and natural resources bill, provides the Pollution Control Agency with the power to “encourage practices that enable the recovery and use of waste heat from wastewater treatment operations,” which could make wastewater reservoirs valuable heat sources for future TENs.

 New York

-2022: S9422 Utility Thermal Energy Network and Jobs Act enables both gas and electric utilities to build, own, operate, and sell thermal energy.
+Image1 2022: S9422, the Utility Thermal Energy Network and Jobs Act (UTENJA), enabled both gas and electric utilities to build, own, operate, and sell thermal energy.
 In addition, the law provides jobs to transitioning utility workers and promotes good jobs for local residents in the expanding decarbonization sector.

 Colorado